nicklockwood/Expression/README.md

 By default, Expression supports a number of basic math functions, operators, and constants that are generally useful, independent of any particular application.

-If you use a custom symbol dictionary, you can override any default symbol, or overload default functions with a different number of arguments (arity).
+If you use a custom symbol dictionary, you can override any default symbol, or overload default functions with different numbers of arguments (arity).
 Any symbols from the standard library that you do not explicitly override will still be available.

 To explicitly disable individual symbols from the standard library, you can override them and throw an exception: